Procurement Glossary

 New: Demand Driven MRP

 The modern approach to stockpiling strategy is based on Demand Driven Material Requirements Planning (DDMRP).
 This method focuses on actual market analysis and dynamically manages stocks according to current requirements.
 By integrating real-time data, forecasting models and adaptive buffer stocks, companies can increase their responsiveness.
-The implementation of DDMRP enables a reduction in stock levels of up to 50%, minimizes delivery times and increases service levels.
+The implementation of DDMRP makes it possible to reduce stock levels by up to 50%, minimize delivery times and increase service levels.
 At the same time, the digitalization and automation of inventory planning reduces manual errors and makes more efficient use of resources.

 Conclusion on the stockpiling strategy